NFTs Are Evolving: Bored Ape Yacht Club Is Getting a Metaverse

-Over $25 billion was spent on nonfungible tokens (NFTs) last year, a few billion more than was spent at the global movie box office for the year.
+Cryptocurrencies like Bitcoin and Dogecoin hit all-time highs last year, but 2021 was the year of the nonfungible-token.
+Over $25 billion was spent on NFTs last year, a few billion more than was taken in at the global movie box office.
 Despite -- or because of -- that impressive figure, a stigma surrounds NFTs.
 Most people are either confused by the startling prices NFTs fetch or are convinced they're an elaborate hoax, a scam waiting to collapse.
 Critics regard NFT buyers as suckers who spend money on JPEGs they could simply "right-click-save" for free.

 That refrain won't be too accurate for long.
 In 2022, for good or for ill, NFTs are evolving.